Sunnydayz77/BetterDoc/better-doc-project/README.md

 MVP:
 -Have a thoroughly developed README.md file.
 -Have an interactice React app, built using create react app.
+-Have detailed provider information to the user as the search via name, location, insurances accepted, or provider specialty.
+-Have another navigation link that defines all of the various specialties that a doctor may have if users wish to understand more about the complexities of specialties in the medical system and are stuck on what to search for.
 -Utilize React Router.
 -Have at least 6 separate, rendered components.
 -Implement an organized and understandable React file structure.